david3107/squatm3/README.md

 ## License

-Sublist3r is licensed under the GNU GPL license. take a look at the [LICENSE](https://github.com/aboul3la/Sublist3r/blob/master/LICENSE) for more information.
+Squatm3 is licensed under the GNU GPL license.

 ## Version